colinsurprenant/redstorm/README.md

 $ redstorm examples
 ```

-All examples using the [simple DSL](https://github.com/colinsurprenant/redstorm/wiki/Ruby-DSL-Documentation) are located in `examples/simple`.
+All examples using the [DSL](https://github.com/colinsurprenant/redstorm/wiki/Ruby-DSL-Documentation) are located in `examples/simple`.
 Examples using the standard Java interface are in `examples/native`.

 ### Local mode